 Materials permitted to be used under the TEACH Act include:

 The “fair use” doctrine allows limited use of copyrighted material without requiring permission from the owner and protects certain uses from copyright infringement actions.
 Examples of fair use include: use of a work for criticism, comment, news reporting, teaching, scholarship, or research.
 However, the fair use inquiry is holistic and there are no bright-line rules.
 Rather, courts use a case-by-case analysis and look to the purpose and character of the use (e.g., commercial vs. non-profit), nature of the copyrighted work, amount and substantiality of the portion used in relation to the copyrighted work as a whole, and the effect of use upon the potential market for or value of the copyrighted work.
 All four factors must be analyzed in making a fair use determination and courts differ on the relative weight given to each factor.
 Consequently, the scope of fair use is an unclear and inconsistent area of copyright law.
-Campuses should consult with University Counsel before making a determination that the “fair use” doctrine would apply to a proposed use of copyrighted material.
+Campuses should consult with the Office of Research, a Technology Transfer Office, library or University Counsel before making a determination that the “fair use” doctrine would apply to a proposed use of copyrighted material.
+Auxiliaries should consult with their appropriate auxiliary resources.

 A public domain work is a creative work that is not protected by copyright and that may be used without violating copyright law.
+However, all works published in the United States before 1923 are in the public domain.
 Individuals are able to use works within the public domain without first obtaining permission or a license to use the work.

 Works may fall within the public domain in any of the following ways: